PigsCanFly45/tfle.github.io/lcw.md

 {: .selected-user}
 <p id="selected-user">None</p>

-If your name appears above, your username has been copied.
-Just right-click and paste into **Minecraft Education**.
+If your name appears above, your username has been pasted.
+Just right-click and copy into **Minecraft Education**.

 {: .did-you-know}
-The shortcut for paste is **Control + V**
+The shortcut for paste is **Control + C**

 What's the password?
 Check the whiteboard ~~or ask an instructor~~!

 ---

 ## Today's Activity
-In the spirit of Halloween, we're going to be making a survival game featuring player levels!
+In the spirit of Christmas, we're going to be making a survival game featuring player levels!

 ![](assets/27-10-22.png)